ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

 ## Example smart contract

-Below you can see an example code for a simple smart contract that we'll work on.
-It's functionality comes down to splitting even number of Wei equally between two receivers.
-After each transfer is done, the contract emits Transfer event.
-We'll refer to that event later.
+Below you can see a simple smart contract that we'll work on.
+It’s functionality comes down to splitting Wei equally and transfering them to two receivers.
+For each transfer, the contract emits a Transfer event.

 Do you wonder why the even number of Wei is actually required?
-Well, if we applied that approach of splitting to uneven case, one Wei would be lost forever!
-We won't let that happen and for the purpose of this tutorial we're reverting transaction when someone tries to split uneven number of Wei.
-While presenting testing with Waffle we'll show how to test if the transaction was actually reverted.
+Well, if we split an uneven number of Wei, as shown below, one Wei would be lost forever!
+We won't let that happen and for the purpose of this tutorial, we'll revert transaction when someone tries to split an uneven number of Wei.
+While presenting Waffle matchers, we'll show how to test if the transaction was actually reverted.

 Copy below code and place it in ``src/EtherSplitter.sol``.